Chinese Americans: Languages

-According to the United States Census Bureau, the various varieties of Chinese make up the third-most spoken language in the United States.
-It is almost completely spoken within Chinese American populations and by immigrants or the descendants of immigrants, especially in California.
+According to the United States Census Bureau, the varieties of Chinese make up the third-most spoken language in the United States.
+It is spoken mainly within Chinese American populations and by immigrants or the descendants of immigrants.
 In 2002, over 2 million Americans speak some variety or dialect of Chinese, with Standard Chinese (Mandarin) becoming increasingly common due to new immigration from China and supplanting the previous widespread Cantonese and Taishanese.

-In New York City, although Standard Chinese (Mandarin) was spoken as a native language among only 10% of American-born Chinese speakers, it is used as a secondary dialect to English.
+In New York City, although Standard Chinese (Mandarin) was spoken as a native language among only 10% of American-born Chinese speakers, it is used as a secondary language to English.
 In addition, the immigration from Fuzhou, Fujian brings in a significant populace of Fuzhou people (Eastern Min), particularly Changle dialect speakers to major cities like New York City, San Francisco, and Boston.
-People from Fujian (Minnan region), Chaoshan, Taiwan and Southeast Asia mainly use Southern Min dialect (Hokkien and Teochew) as their mother tongue.
+People from Fujian (Minnan region), Chaoshan, Taiwan, and Southeast Asia mainly use Southern Min dialect (Hokkien and Teochew) as their mother tongue.
 Varieties of Wu Chinese, particularly Shanghainese and the mutually unintelligible Wenzhounese, are spoken by a minority of recent Chinese immigrants hailing from Jiangsu, Zhejiang, and Shanghai.

-Although many Chinese Americans grow up learning English, some teach their children to speak Chinese for a variety of reasons: preservation of an ancient civilization, preservation of a group identity, preservation of their cultural ancestry, desire for easy communication with each other and their relatives, and the perception that Chinese is a very useful language.
+Although many Chinese Americans grow up learning English, some teach their children to speak Chinese for preservation of an ancient civilization, preservation of a group identity, preservation of their cultural ancestry, desire for easy communication with each other and their relatives, and the perception that Chinese is a very useful language.
 The official standard for United States public notices and signage is Traditional Chinese.

 Religion

 The majority of Chinese Americans do not report a religious affiliation.
-43% of Chinese Americans switched to a different religion and 54% stayed within their childhood religion within their lifetime.
+43% switched to a different religion and 54% stayed within their childhood religion.
 According to the 2012 Pew Research Center Asian-American Survey, 52% of Chinese Americans aged 15 and over said that they did not have any religious affiliation.
 This is also compared with the religious unaffiliation of Asian-American average of 26% and a national average of 19%.
 Of the survey respondents, 15% were Buddhist, 8% were Catholic, and 22% belonged to a Protestant denomination.
 About half of Chinese Americans (52%)—including 55% of those born in the U.S. and 51% of those born overseas—describe themselves as religiously unaffiliated.

-The significantly higher percentage of Chinese Christians in the United States than in China can only be partially explained by the fact that some Chinese Christians immigrate to the United States due to persecution, since most Chinese Christians convert in the United States, not China.
+The higher percentage of Chinese Christians in the United States than in China can only be partially explained by the fact that some Chinese Christians immigrate to the United States due to persecution, since most Chinese Christians convert in the United States, not China.